meteor-fan/meteor-task-twitter-clone/README.md

 ### step01: Title
 - change HTML and H1 titles

-### step02: Twitter authentication
+### step02: Google authentication
-- add Twitter authentication
+- add Google authentication
 - also configure it, and check if login is successful

 ### step03: Collection